| || |

 As stakeholders in NJ TRANSIT, State residents are represented by a 13-member Board of Directors, appointed by the Governor.
 Eleven members are voting members; eight members are from the general public and three are State officials.
 Two non-voting members are recommended by labor organizations representing the plurality of employees.
 The agency is structured to encourage broad public participation in the formation of transit policy for the State.
 NJ TRANSIT's board meets monthly.
 The Governor can override board actions by vetoing board meeting minutes.

 NJ TRANSIT Corporation's Board selects a President & CEO to administer the entire agency.
-The President & CEO serves as President of all three subsidiaries (NJ TRANSIT Bus Operations, NJ TRANSIT Rail Operations, Inc. and NJ TRANSIT Mercer, Inc.).
+The President & CEO serves as President of all four subsidiaries (NJ TRANSIT Bus Operations, NJ TRANSIT Rail Operations, Inc. and NJ TRANSIT Mercer, Inc.).

 Two advisory committees provide the agency with additional input from the public.
 The North Jersey Passenger Advisory Committee and the South Jersey Passenger Advisory Committee are each comprised of 15 unsalaried members.
 Members of the North Jersey and South Jersey Passenger Advisory Committees serve four-year terms.